-5.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
-In the year ended 31 December 2018 Investment Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns (2017: 4).
+4.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
+In the year ended 31 December 2019 Investment Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns (2018: zero).
 In some cases, Investment Firms would not always have knowledge or suspicion of financial crime but customers may have posed an unacceptable risk.